hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 As before, we get the environment that we start out with, so that we can extend it.
 Then we begin evaluating templates.
-The name of the typechecking function will be that name of the class plus a question mark.
+The name of the typechecking function will be the name of the class plus a question mark.
 It takes one argument and checks whether it is a hashmap and the keys are equal to the properties we received.
 This is a little primitive, but very simple.